Sol LeWitt

 d.
 2007 in New York, USA

-Sol LeWitt is one of the most influential artists of his generation.
-Along with other artists like Robert Mangold, he was a pivotal figure in the development of Minimalism and Conceptual Art in reaction to Abstract Expressionism.
-His work puts forth the importance of ideas and concepts.
-In his famous Sentences on Conceptual Art (1969), he states “The artist’s will is secondary to the process he initiates from idea to completion.
+His work put forth the importance of ideas and concepts.
+In his famous Sentences on Conceptual Art (1969), he stated, “The artist’s will is secondary to the process he initiates from idea to completion.
 His wilfulness may only be ego.”
-With the exception of his works on paper, LeWitt’s work is always executed by others following clear and precise guidelines and instructions akin to a kind of musical score.
+With the exception of his works on paper, LeWitt’s work has always been executed by others, following clear and precise guidelines and instructions akin to a kind of musical score.
 These instructions constitute the actual work of art, while the resulting geometric wall drawings and paintings are impermanent.
-Through this process LeWit aimed to “absolutely and logically” follow “irrational thoughts.”
+Through this process LeWitt aimed to “absolutely and logically” follow “irrational thoughts.”